 - Iterate information in multiple formats or mediums

 Infographics combine written, visual, digital and tactile elements of learning; not only does this show a student’s deeper learning, but it also keeps them engaged.
-In a world of shortening attention spans, that’s good news for teachers!
+Plus, infographics can be used for almost any subject.

 But today, teachers aren’t limited to creating and using infographics to teach students – students can create and share their own infographics to demonstrate their learning and skills.